Last Updated: May 13, 2024

 Huffington Post

-Though he had liberal political views while growing up and while he attended college, he became more conservative after watching the 1991 confirmation hearings for Supreme Court justice Clarence Thomas, as he considered some of the questions directed at Thomas by liberal members of the Senate to be unfair.
+Though he had liberal political views while growing up and while he attended college, he became more conservative after watching the 1991 confirmation hearings for Supreme Court Justice Clarence Thomas, as he considered some of the questions directed at Thomas by liberal members of the Senate to be unfair.
 He later described himself as a "Reagan conservative" who also had libertarian values.
 He also started listening to conservative radio hosts like Rush Limbaugh, which helped him further refine his political positions.

-In 1995, Breitbart became aware of "The Drudge Report," a news website which primarily linked to stories on other websites.
+In 1995, Breitbart became aware of "The Drudge Report," a news website that primarily linked to stories on other websites.
 He became friends with the website's founder, Matt Drudge, and also began working at the website.
 Drudge later introduced him to Ariana Huffington, who was a Republican at the time.
 In the years that followed, he helped Huffington create "The Huffington Post."
 He also was writing a weekly column for "The Washington Times" around this time.

 Breitbart News